🧬

 Official measurements, coat, and temperament

-• Eyes: Large, dark, and almond-shaped with a soft expression.
+• Eyes: Large, dark, and expressive, conveying a look of intelligence and determination.

-• Tail: Set high, thick at the base, tapering to the tip.
+• Tail: Set high, thick at the base, and tapering towards the tip.
+It is carried in a saber fashion.

 Breed Trivia